ajaypatel-git123/rulebook-ai/README.md

 uvicorn app.main:app --reload
 ```

+## 🧪 Mocked / Simulated Components

+This project uses a **fictional university rulebook** created specifically for demonstration and evaluation purposes.

+The rulebook contains intentionally planted contradictions to test the system's ability to identify conflicting rules.

+The system itself is not mocked:
+- ✅ Semantic embeddings are generated using Sentence Transformers
+- ✅ FAISS performs the actual vector similarity search
+- ✅ Groq API performs the actual LLM reasoning
+- ✅ FastAPI serves the actual backend
+- ✅ Classification is generated from retrieved rulebook evidence

+No external university database or production university policy system is connected.

 ## 🎯 Project Goal

 Rulebook AI is designed to make university rules easier to query while keeping responses **grounded in the official rulebook evidence**.